schmettow/New_Stats/Production/Working_with_Models.md

 The Uncanny Valley effect is all about non-linearity and we have seen in \@ref(prm) how a complex curves can be captured by higher-degree polynomials.
 With every degree added to a polynomial, the model gets one more coefficient.
 It should be clear by now that models with more coefficients are more flexible.
 As another example, adding a conditional term to a multi-factorial model lets all group means move freely.
 The flexibility of a polynomial can be measured by how many stationary points are possible, shoulders and troughs.
 Higher degree polynomials can do even more tricks, such as saddle points, that have a local slope of zero without changing direction.

 Mathur & Reichling identified a cubic polynomial as the lowest degree that would render the Uncanny Valley  effect, which has at least one local maximum and one local minimum (both are stationary points).
 In fact, they also conducted a formal model comparison, which approved that adding higher degrees does not make the model better.
-Such a formal procedure is introduced in \ref(testing-theories), whereas here we use visualizations of fitted responses to evaluate the possible models.
+Such a formal procedure is introduced in \@ref(testing-theories), whereas here we use visualizations of fitted responses to evaluate the possible models.

 In the following, the cubic model is compared to the simpler quadratic model.
 It could be, after all, that a parable is sufficient to render the valley.
 On the other side of things, a polynomial model with the ridiculous degree 9 is estimated, just to see whether there is any chance a more complex model would sit more snug on the data.